Thursday, November 30, 2023

 Bicycle Day is celebrated by psychedelic enthusiasts worldwide as a day to honor the discovery of LSD, a powerful hallucinogenic drug that had a profound impact on culture, science, and art in the 1960s and beyond.

 On April 19, 1943, Dr. Albert Hofmann, a Swiss chemist, rode his bicycle home after accidentally ingesting a small amount of lysergic acid diethylamide (LSD) that he had synthesized in his laboratory.
-This day has come to be known as “Bicycle Day,” and it marks a significant moment in the history of psychedelics.
+This event marked a pivotal moment in human consciousness and would go on to revolutionize mental health and the counterculture movement.
+This day has come to be known as “Bicycle Day.”
 However, the historical significance of this day goes beyond its association with LSD.

 The discovery of LSD